-Extra Information: 2 lecture hours; 2 laboratory hours every three weeks.
+Extra Information: 2 laboratory hours, 1 tutorial hour.

 You are responsible for ensuring that you have successfully completed all course pre-requisites, and that you have not taken an anti-requisite course.

 Unless you have either the requisites for this course or written special permission from your Dean to enroll in it, you may be removed from this course and it will be deleted from your record.
 This decision may not be appealed.
 You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites.